Yandy Díaz Player Props: Rays vs. Astros

 Yandy Díaz At The Plate

+- Diaz has 104 hits and an OBP of .398 to go with a slugging percentage of .503.
+All three of those stats lead Tampa Bay hitters this season.

-- Among qualified hitters in MLB play, he ranks fourth in batting average, fifth in on-base percentage, and 15th in slugging.
+- Among qualifying hitters in MLB action, he ranks fourth in batting average, sixth in on-base percentage, and 18th in slugging.

-- Diaz has picked up a hit in 60 of 86 games this year, with multiple hits 31 times.

-- Diaz has an RBI in 29 of 86 games this season, with multiple RBI in 12 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Diaz has picked up an RBI in 34.5% of his games this season, with two or more RBI in 13.8% of his games.
+He has also produced three or more runs in six contests.

-- He has scored in 45 of 86 games this season, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.